Alexander-Poganatz/upgraded-tribble/README.md

 ## Why are you making this project?
 1. I do envelope budgeting on a console app but it would be nice to have a Web UI that also works on mobile and can be hosted in a LAN
 2. Do things differently than what I do at work
-3. Chance to learn to implement things such as 2FA into something I use
+3. Chance to learn to implement things such as HTMX into something I use

 ## Technical Decisions